 Are the reading rooms open for research?

-Starting August 25, the reading rooms will be open by appointment.
-We ask that you submit your appointment request at least five days in advance of your visit.
+The reading rooms are open by appointment.
+We ask that you submit your appointment request at least five business days in advance of your visit.
 Learn about making an appointment to use the collections in person.

 Are any exhibitions open at the Newberry?